 2. Bring a few dishes of your own!
 This will work best if you agree on the menu with the host so that to eliminate competing vegan and non-vegan versions of the same dish.

 3. If all fails and you don’t have a large variety of vegan dishes to eat, let it be!
 You came to the party to socialize, and not to stuff your mouth, right?

 4. Make peace with the fact that there will be meat and other non-vegan foods at the table.
 This is not the best time to get snobby.
 After all, the main purpose of Thanksgiving is spending time with our family and friends while being thankful for what we have – not being judgmental.

 Speaking of judgmental people…

-How Should I Act Around My Family and Friends Who Might Be Skeptical of My Newly Adopted Plant-Based/Vegan Diet?
+How Should I Act Around My Family and Friends Who Might Be Skeptical of My Vegan Diet?

 We’ve all been there: we fall in love with an idea, and then inevitably face criticism from others when we try to tell them about how great that idea is.
 I’m not trying to convince you to hide the fact that you are a vegan now – that will be pretty obvious to everyone at your party.
 What I’m trying to say is, being nice and neutral in your answers to tricky questions will take you further than getting defensive.

 Actions speak louder than words: if your family and friends see the improvements in your health, appearance and outlook after you’ve been eating a plant-based/vegan diet for a while, they’ll be more likely to believe that your new diet might have some merit.
 Thanksgiving table should not be turned into a battleground where you’d want to conquer other people’s opinions, or defend your opinions until you’re the last one standing.